pldn/LDWizard/UPGRADING.md

 * Add `--add.ignore-engines true` to your `.yarnrc` file (or create one at the root of your project)
 * Upgrade to node version 18

+## Version 3.0.9 to 4.x

+* Yarn is no longer required!